oldcityws/Xojo-Open-Source/README.md

 # Xojo-Open-Source
 Collection of Xojo items and code - open source

 Free to use as you please.
-Enjoy.
+Enjoy.<p>
-You can thank me with a sponsorship.
+Sponsorships are appreciated.